lionix-team/seo-manager/README.md

 **About "Title Dynamic":**

-Here you can drag & drop your mapped params, your title and write custom text to generate dynamic title for your page.
+Here you can drag & drop your mapped params, your title and write custom text to generate the dynamic title for your page.
-Every time your "title" will be changed or your mapped params value changed, dynamic title will be changed automatically.
+Every time your "title" will be changed or your mapped params value changed, the dynamic title will be changed automatically.

 ![](https://lh3.googleusercontent.com/VgalM88QnjH8iB9-bEc2iike_14Lb_cF7JEyilBwqBTuuDOfoeJvR-n655M=w2400)